College | September 26, 2018 | Hadley Cook

 By the time it was my turn to apply to schools, there were tons of new college scholarships available.
-Using tools like Scholarship Search by Sallie Mae®, I found college scholarships that many of my peers didn’t even know existed.
+Using tools like Nitro by Sallie Mae, I found college scholarships that many of my peers didn’t even know existed.

 Scholarships aren’t just available to high school students.
 In fact, as you become more involved in your studies and your college community, you may become eligible for more scholarships.
 While I attended Framingham State University, the honors program offered me a scholarship every semester for maintaining my GPA.

 My younger sister, Meghan, is a sophomore at the Massachusetts College of Liberal Arts.
 One of the best college scholarships she received was the John and Abigail Adams Scholarship, which covers the cost of tuition for all four years at a Massachusetts state college or university.
 That’s pretty awesome, but she still needs to pay for books, fees, and other school expenses.
 With two years to go, Meg is still applying for scholarships available for current college students.
 There are plenty of scholarship opportunities for students, so apply every year.